Todd Reirden: Coaching career

 Reirden's first coaching job was as an assistant coach for the Bowling Green Falcons during the 2007–08 season.

 On July 31, 2010, Reirden was named assistant coach of the Pittsburgh Penguins, joining fellow assistant coach Tony Granato on the bench.
 He replaced Mike Yeo, who left the organization to become the head coach for the Houston Aeros of the American Hockey League (AHL).

 On June 25, 2014, the Penguins announced that Reirden and Granato had been relieved of their duties.
 On June 26, Reirden was hired by the Washington Capitals as an assistant coach.
-On June 29, 2018, Reirden became the head coach of the Capitals, replacing Barry Trotz, who left the team after winning the Stanley Cup with the Capitals due to a contract dispute.
+On June 29, 2018, Reirden became the head coach of the Capitals, replacing Barry Trotz who, after winning the Stanley Cup with the Capitals, left the team due to a contract dispute.
 In his first season as head coach of the Capitals, he guided them to a 48–26–8 record and the top record in the NHL's Metropolitan Division, but they lost in the First Round of the playoffs to the Carolina Hurricanes in seven games.
 After the Capitals again lost in the first round of the 2020 Stanley Cup Playoffs, the Capitals fired Reirden on August 23, 2020.
 A week later, he was hired as an assistant coach by his former team, the Pittsburgh Penguins.
+Pittsburgh released Reirden in May 2024.

+On June 20, 2025, Reirden was hired to be an assistant coach with the Philadelphia Flyers.